U.S. Senate debate: Klobuchar criticizes White for saying ‘the bad guys won in World War II’

 Republican candidate Royce White arrives at WCCO Radio for his only debate with Democratic U.S. Sen. Amy Klobuchar on Sunday, Oct.
 27, 2024.
 (Richard Tsong-Taatarii)

-The only debate between DFL U.S. Sen. Amy Klobuchar and GOP challenger Royce White started Sunday on the street outside WCCO Radio.
+The only debate between Democratic U.S. Sen. Amy Klobuchar and Republican challenger Royce White started Sunday on the street outside WCCO Radio in Minneapolis.

 As White approached the building, he loudly called some two dozen flag-waving and cheering Klobuchar supporters a “whole lot of commies.”
-The 33-year-old provocateur and podcaster also told them to thank Republican former Vice President Dick Cheney — who endorsed Democratic Vice President Kamala Harris — because there was “no chance in hell” that Harris would defeat Republican former President Donald Trump on Nov.
+The 33-year-old provocateur and podcaster also told them to thank GOP former Vice President Dick Cheney, who endorsed Democratic Vice President Kamala Harris, because there was “no chance in hell” that Harris would defeat Republican former President Donald Trump on Nov.
 5.

 Klobuchar, 64, had arrived moments earlier, smiling and wishing “good morning” to her supporters.
 Once inside, the two took questions for an hour from moderator Blois Olson.
-Their tone was generally polite with White often interrupting a Klobuchar response with, “rebuttal,” indicated he wanted to respond.
+Their tone was generally polite, with White often interrupting a Klobuchar response by saying, “rebuttal,” indicating he wanted to respond.

-The senator repeatedly raised White’s claims on X, formerly Twitter, that “The bad guys won in World War II” and that there were “no good guys in that war.”
+The senator repeatedly raised White’s claims on X, formerly Twitter, that “the bad guys won in World War II” and that there were “no good guys in that war.”
 She called that stance offensive to veterans.

 U.S. Sen. Amy Klobuchar arrives at WCCO Radio for a debate with Royce White in Minneapolis on Sunday, Oct.
 27. (Richard Tsong-Taatarii)

-Klobuchar, who is seeking a fourth six-year term, portrayed herself as a pragmatist.
-She opened by saying that we live in “incredibly divisive times politically” but that she has listened and worked with Republicans to bring down shipping costs, drug prices for seniors and to help veterans and push for more housing and child care.
+Klobuchar, who seeks a fourth six-year term, portrayed herself as a pragmatist.
+She opened by saying that Americans live in “incredibly divisive times politically.”
+But, she said, she has listened and worked with Republicans to bring down shipping costs lower drug prices for seniors, help veterans and push for more housing and child care.

-“Courage in this next few years is not going to be standing by yourself yelling at people,” she said, her opening allusion to White’s rhetoric, which she said is often vulgar.
+“Courage in this next few years is not going to be standing by yourself yelling at people,” Klobuchar said, her opening allusion to White’s rhetoric, which she said is often vulgar.

-White, a former NBA player, is a political novice, but a close ally of Steve Bannon, the jailed former chief strategist for Trump and right wing media executive.
+White, a former NBA player and Twin Cities high school star, is a political novice, but a close ally of Steve Bannon, the jailed former chief strategist for Trump and a right-wing media executive.
 Last summer, White won the state GOP endorsement to run against Klobuchar.

 “Our country’s coming undone at the seams.
 I think we can change that,” White said in his opening statement.
 He said he threatens the status quo, decried the “permanent political class” and referred to the two major parties as the “uniparty.”

-When Olson asked how U.S. foreign policy should balance domestic and global security, White said it should start at the borders because “currently, our borders are wide open.”
+When Olson asked how U.S. foreign policy should balance domestic and global security, White said it should start at the nation’s borders because “currently, our borders are wide open.”

-White interjected with “rebuttal” as she continued.
+White interjected, saying “rebuttal” as she continued.

 View post on X

 “I didn’t say there were no good guys.
-I said the bad guys won and they did,” White said, adding that the “permanent political class” agrees on one thing, military spending, without oversight.
+I said the bad guys won, and they did,” White said.

-In rebuttal, Klobuchar responded, “well, actually in your Twitter feed in 2022, you said, ‘it dawned on me today the bad guys won in World War II.
-There were no good guys in that war’ and in 2024 you said, ‘well, I think the bad guys did win in World War II.’”
+In rebuttal, Klobuchar responded, “Well, actually in your Twitter feed in 2022, you said, ‘It dawned on me today the bad guys won in World War II.
+There were no good guys in that war.’
+And in 2024, you said, ‘Well, I think the bad guys did win in World War II.’

-She told White, “You tell that to Earl Myer,” a St. Peter veteran who served in World War II and the Korean War and still has shrapnel in his leg.
-Klobuchar handed him the Purple Heart earlier this year.
+Myer is a St. Peter veteran who served in World War II and the Korean War, and still has shrapnel in his leg.
+Klobuchar handed him the Purple Heart this year.

 “This is not the kind of rhetoric that we need.
 We don’t need untruths,” she said.
 “We need somebody who’s going to go in there and be willing to stand up for our country, our democracy.
 Not just here, but around the world.”

 White said, “Well, Abraham Accords, point for Donald Trump.”
-But he again mentioned World War II and the Russians and said the United States shouldn’t fund two sides of wars.
+But he again mentioned World War II and the Russians, and said the United States shouldn’t fund two sides of wars.

 White said, “Rebuttal.
 And furthermore, when I said the bad guys won World War II, I said it for a specific reason.
 I reject that the Black identity and the Jewish identity are used in a similar way to push identity politics which ends up being an expansion of federal government and social programs or the expansion of the military industrial complex.”